Skip to content

 As you can see, there are a number of models available2.
 Notice that TinyLlama/TinyLlama-1.1B-Chat-v1.0 is listed twice.
 The first listing refers to a specific "revision" (i.e., version) of this model— ac2ae5fab2ce3f9f40dc79b5ca9f637430d24971—that is available to the default profile; the second listing refers to a different version of the same model—4f42c91d806a19ae1a46af6c3fb5f4990d884cd6—that is available to the macbook profile.
 For reproducibility, it's important to keep track of the exact revision used.

 Let's say you would really prefer to use a smaller version of Llama than the 70 billion parameter model shown above, say meta-llama/Meta-Llama-3-1B.
-To add the new model, we would simply type
+To add the new model, simply type

 blackfish model add meta-llama/Meta-Llama-3-1B

-This command downloads the model files, store them to the default profile's home_dir, and updates the model database.
-Note that the model add command currently only supports local downloads: if your default profile points to a remote cluster, then you'll need to run the command on that server instead.
+This command downloads the model files, stores them in the default profile's home_dir, and updates the model database.
+Note that model add currently only supports Slurm profiles configured with host=localhost (e.g. Blackfish running on the cluster head node, such as within an Open OnDemand session).
+To download models for use on a remote Slurm cluster, you need to run Blackfish on the cluster itself.

 Let's go ahead and run a service using one of these models.